sciZer0/7/v/README.md

 Extremely importantly, increasing the number of nodes is just one of possible ways for a blockchain to achieve permissionlessness and high sustainability incl. the "51% attack" resistance.

-Compared to other possible approaches, the old approach is much like adding to your car a 79th wheel, simultaneously dreaming about adding a 205th wheel.
+Compared to other possible approaches, the "traditional" approach is much like adding to your car a 79th wheel, simultaneously dreaming about adding a 205th one.

-Ideally, a blockchain must use another, truly-decentralized, highly-efficient way to achieve the "51% attack" resistance – of course, remaining permissionless and highly-sustainable.
+Ideally, a blockchain must use another, truly-decentralized, a lot more efficient way to achieve the "51% attack" resistance – of course, remaining permissionless and highly-sustainable.

 The U blockchain ideally solves this problem from day one.